Become a Chapter Lead in your community.

-Facilitate peer support to adult patients and families.
+Peer support for adult patients and families.

-Chapter Leads Supporting Patients & Families
+Supporting Patients & Families

-3 Reasons for Becoming a Chapter Lead
+3 Reasons for Facilitating a Peer Support Group

 coffee shop (Chapter leader meetings)